ruscur/snowpatch/README.md

 Installing
 ----------

 snowpatch is a [Rust](https://www.rust-lang.org) program.
-In order to compile it, you will need Rust and its package manager, Cargo.  snowpatch should run on any target that Rust compiles on, however it has only been tested on Linux.
+In order to compile it, you will need Rust and its package manager, Cargo.  snowpatch should run on any target that supports Rust and Git, however it has only been tested on Linux.
 We do not provide pre-built binaries at this stage.

 ### Non-Rust dependencies